// fundamentals

 • Excel summary of watershed-level stats (optional)

-Python 3.11+ and a small set of well-tested geospatial libraries.
+Python 3.10 or newer (3.11 recommended) and a small set of well-tested geospatial libraries.
 The pinned versions live in requirements.txt; the table below highlights the ones doing the real work.

-Gradiobrowser UI, the form handling, and the local dev server
+Gradiobrowser UI, form handling, and the local dev server

 GeoPandasspatial vector dataframes, joins, and overlays